Skip to content

 }

-The status line command receives JSON data containing session information as stdin input, including:
+The status line command receives JSON data containing session information via stdin, including:

 • session_id: Session ID